 - Contact details for internal compliance officers and external regulatory agencies

+These modifications serve to inform employees about their rights and the employer’s obligations regarding discrimination and harassment prevention.
 Such revisions not only fulfill legal obligations but also reinforce organizational dedication to fostering a safe and equitable workplace environment.
 Timely incorporation of these elements in employee notices is critical to mitigate legal risks and promote awareness of employee protections.
+Employers who delay these updates risk not only regulatory penalties but also the perception that the organization does not take discrimination and harassment prevention seriously.

 When family and medical leave laws undergo amendments, employers are obligated to update their employee notices accordingly to maintain compliance.
 Revisions to notices must accurately reflect the current statutory provisions governing eligibility, duration, and procedures related to family leave and medical leave.
 Such updates ensure employees receive clear information regarding their rights and obligations under state and federal leave laws.
 Failure to revise notices promptly can expose employers to legal penalties and claims of noncompliance.
 Employers should incorporate changes related to expanded definitions of family members, altered qualifying conditions, and modifications to leave duration or pay requirements.
-Additionally, notices must clearly outline the process for requesting leave and the documentation necessary to substantiate the need for family or medical leave.
+Notices must clearly outline the process for requesting leave and the documentation necessary to substantiate the need for family or medical leave.
 By maintaining up-to-date notices aligned with the latest legal standards, employers foster transparency and safeguard both employee rights and organizational liability under evolving family and medical leave frameworks.
+The complexity of overlapping federal and state leave requirements makes regular review and prompt updating of notices particularly important in this area.

 - Expanded definitions of wage theft to cover unpaid wages and misclassified employees